assert.throws()

 function () {

-throw new CustomError('some error');
+throw new CustomError('something');

 },